microsoft/accessibility-insights-action/docs/usage.md

 When `site-dir` is used, the action resolves the paths in `discovery-patterns`, `input-file`, and `input-urls` for you against our `localhost` server.

+## Viewing results

+-   In the GitHub Actions tab, select the workflow run you're interested in.
+The summary page contains an artifact.
+If you download and extract the contents of that folder, you'll find an `index.html` report with detailed results.
+-   If the workflow was triggered by a pull request, the action should leave a comment on the pull request with results.

 ## Blocking pull requests

 You can choose to block pull requests if the action finds accessibility issues.